(Redirected from Runner)

 Baserunners left on base

 At the end of an inning, any baserunner that has neither been put out nor has scored is considered to have been left on base.
 A team can strand up to three baserunners in any inning.
-Runners left on base (usually abbreviated LOB) are lost to the offensive team, as every new inning begins with the bases empty.
+Runners left on base (usually abbreviated LOB) are lost to the offensive team, as every new inning begins with the bases empty (except in extra innings in cases when a tiebreaker rule is in effect).

 A team that leaves a lot of runners on base will often be considered to lack clutch hitting ability.
 However, it must be noted that teams that are very weak in on-base percentage or that hit into a lot of double plays will leave few runners on base, while teams that place a lot runners on base will also strand many of these, but will usually score a lot of runs in the process.
 Therefore the number of runners left on base is not a statistic that is very revealing by itself.